 For those who google for everything, every result that you see after entering a keyword in Google search engine comes to the surface because someone did a little or more SEO for that web page.

 Search Engine Optimization (SEO) is basically a set of tried and tested tactics and techniques that every SEO expert tries while working on their website as well as off of it.

 In this brief guide, we will briefly discuss both on and offsite search engine optimization.
-However, before we get into detail, let us set some basic points that define SEO.
+However, before we get into detail, let us set some basic points that define the meaning of SEO.

 - SEO helps bring web pages to better and higher ranks in search results.

-- It is done on-site by toying with site’s content, tags, and structure etc.
+- It is done on-site by toying with the site’s content, tags, and structure, etc.